You are here

 Grantees must identify staff serving in the roles outlined below.
 In most cases, a single individual may be assigned multiple roles (note the comment about authorized representatives).
+Roles are required for AEFLA and AELA grantees unless otherwise noted.

 Program Director/Primary Point of Contact